‘The Walking Dead’ Season 10: Here’s Who Died In Episode 10

 SPOILER ALERT: This article discusses Episode 10 (titled “Stalker”) of AMC’s The Walking Dead Season 10.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

-The midseason finale of The Walking Dead saw the potential deaths of two characters, Connie (Lauren Ridloff) and Magna (Nadia Hilker).
+The midseason return of The Walking Dead saw the potential deaths of two characters, Connie (Lauren Ridloff) and Magna (Nadia Hilker).
 As yet, no bodies have been retrieved so their fates still hang in the balance as far as fans are concerned, even if the characters in the hit zombie apocalypse series think otherwise.

 However, as the Daily Express points out, Episode 10 appeared far more definite when it came to death this week.
 After a brief battle with Beta (Ryan Hurst), Laura (Lindsley Register) stood no chance against the giant Whisperer.